Radulescu-Matei/Coordonation_Server-_and_App/README.md

 Aplicatie - Flutter phone app.

-coordonation_server - flask implementation for the server , docker and yaml files for kubernetes with hpa, and benchmakrs to test it.
+coordonation_system - flask implementation for the server , docker and yaml files for kubernetes with hpa, and benchmakrs to test it.

 PDF - Documentation in romanian for the porject.